Search

 The journey, of course, is modeled on classic works of literature like The Odyssey and Dante’s Inferno, but also pop-culture books and movies such as Lord of the Rings, Harry Potter, The Wizard of Oz and Star Wars

-In these stories, the hero typically is forced to leave home and is guided through a journey by a mentor, faces a number of challenges, temptations and setbacks, but ultimately is transformed and returns home as a more-evolved person.
+In these stories, the hero typically is forced to leave home and is guided through a journey by a mentor, facing several challenges, as well as temptations and setbacks.
+Ultimately, said hero is transformed and returns home as a more evolved person.

 Learning to communicate and work with horses is an exercise in mindfulness and self-discovery.